 |Festive glitter||Spent lamps waste|

 These are just a few examples of what we do and what we get in the holiday season.
-Between Thanksgiving, Christmas and New Year’s Day, there is a minimum of 25% rise in the waste generation.
+During Holiday season, there is a minimum of 25% rise in the waste generation.
 Here are some tips to avoid waste and let the planet also enjoy the season.

 - Light Right